-Here are the top neighborhoods and events within Sacramento, California where kids are sure to score lots of candy on Halloween in 2012.
+Here are the top neighborhoods and events within Sacramento, California where kids are sure to score lots of candy on Halloween.

 1526 "H" Street

 For mysterious and amusing substitutions to trick-or-treating, visit the Governor's Mansion State Historic Park.
 For tweens, Mansion After Dark takes place upstairs and presents an eerie experience with unnatural music, muted lighting, and fortune tellers.

 Free -Info Phone: (916) 323-5916

 Two nights of ghoulish family fun, Tuesday or Wednesday rain or shine.
 Kids can safely trick-or-treat around the lake at 25 different candy stations!
 Other activities include magic shows, costume dance party, ghoulish games, and lots of family fun!
 You can also ride the Spooky Train or Creepy Carousel for an additional fee.